DonAurelio/coder/kubernetes/README.md

 kubectl apply -f 1.coder_database_pod.yml
 ```

-## Server Deployment

 Deploy a service to make the database reachable by the server pod

 ```sh
 kubectl apply -f 2.coder_database_svc.yml
 ```

+## Server Pod Deployment

-Deploy the replica controller which deals with the **server pod** creation and replication.
+Deploy a replica controller which deals with the **server pod** creation and replication.
 The server pod comprise nginx, django, pragcc and templates.
 The nginx serves the django application; django serves as the interface between the database, pragcc and templates containers.

 ```sh
 kubectl apply -f 3.coder_server_rc.yml